- A disease of all the tissues of the diarthrodial synovial joint (note: freely moveable joints, such as the knee and shoulder)

 - Abnormalities of the biomaterials of the joint, usually the articular cartilage

 - Abnormalities of the biomechanics of the joint, usually due to the abnormal joint structure, resulting in abnormalities in the distribution of loading forces across the joint

 At the diseased joint when moving or after a period of rest (first mobility)

 - The greatest incidence of osteoarthritis occurs at 45 years, when OA develops in the interphalangeal joints and the carpometacarpal (CMC) joint.
-This is then followed by knee joint and hip.
+This is then followed by the knee joint and the hip.

 - The prevalence of osteoarthritis of the knee among adults aged 55 to 74 years is greater in women than in men

 Hyaluronic Acid (HA) falls under the category of viscosupplementation.